EspenBerget/jsonServer/README.md

 # JSON server in Go

 ## Task
-Learn about Go's http capabilities by building a simple API.
+Learn about Go's http(s) capabilities by building a simple API.

 ## About
 An API where users can submit ideas for new features for IDEs.
 The submission is a POST